NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/06 - Exam Preparation/01 - Important Pointers/6 01 - Important Pointers for the Exam.md

 - Used to govern access to Vault for users and roles (authorization)
 - When first initialized, the root and default policies are created by default.
-- Policies operate on a “deny by default” manner, so an empty policy grants no permissions
+- Policies operate on a "deny by default" manner, so an empty policy grants no permissions

 ## Default Policy